sjbennett123/polarlarp/content/background/bloody_fist.md

 Not much is known about Ahroun's true power.
 He was once a mere Orc in the Bloody Fist ranks.
 His father died in his arms as a child during the last war 20 years ago in Stonewood.
 Once he met the Black Shadow he became empowered and he changed as a person.
 He went from being a reputable fighter and rising leader to a master of arms and an absolute terror on the battlefield.
 No one has seen him without his wolf mask in years, his eyes glow an eerie Orange now with the hatred that freely flows through him.
 Despite this new power and all the hatred that fuels him, he remains relatively calm unless he is challenged or his authority questioned.

-##### A Dark Bargain with the Black Shadow

-This tale has been repeated around the campfires of the Bloody Fist.
-A legend of their rebirth as a new horde.

-*A few moons ago, a Shadowy Elf in Black Robes descended from the night sky before a young orc named Ahroun.
-Ahroun rose to meet this man with cold steel but the Elf waved his hand and imprisoned him.
-The shadowy figure spoke to him “**If you give me your Tribe’s blood oath and fealty, I shall empower you with righteous vengeance that will shake the existence of Elysia.**" Ahroun was but a young orc in the Great War 20 years ago but he remembered holding his dying father and brother who were cut down by Nobility of Stonewood.
-With burning hatred in his eyes, he accepted the offer of the robed man.
-Ahroun was freed but went through a terrifying transformation.
-Screaming till his eyes and mouth bled, he looked to the moon then down at a pool of water and saw he had Draconic features now and felt the presence of Celestial Magic in his blood.*

 ### Generals

 The Generals of the bloody fist have been made powerful through a lesser deal with the Black Shadow.
+They tower above rank and file troops with terrible supernatural strength and endurance.

 #### Gimfang the Skyrender (The Berserker Butcher)